CompuTec/computec-docs/docs/pdc/administrator-guide/barcodes.md

 ![Weight Wizard](./media/barcodes/weight-wizard.webp)

-Available barcodes:
+**Available barcodes:**

-- item_code – choose an Item from the list
+- **item_code** – Selects an Item from the list.
-- (91)item_code(99)item_sequence(10)batch_code – choose Item and Batch (Sequence and Batch field are optional).
+- **(91)item_code(99)item_sequence(10)batch_code** – Selects an Item and Batch (Sequence and Batch field are optional).

 #### Batch Choosing Level

 ![Weight Wizard Batch](./media/barcodes/weight-wizard-batch.webp)

-Available barcodes:
+**Available barcodes:**

-- batch_code – chooses a Batch from the list,
+- **batch_code** – Selects a Batch from the list.
-- (10)batch_code – chooses a Batch from the list.
+- **(10)batch_code** – Selects a batch using a prefix.

+---
+Barcode scanning in CompuTec PDC enhances efficiency and accuracy in operational processes.
+From logging in to managing tasks and resources, barcodes simplify complex workflows.
+Tools like the Barcode Simulator further empower users by enabling them to test and validate configurations before implementation.
+By leveraging barcode functionality, organizations can streamline their operations and achieve higher productivity.